pydio/pydio-doc-admin-guide/6_customize_interface/2_vanitizer.md

-The vanitizer branding tool helps you customize Pydio Cells to match the color of your other services.
+The branding tool helps you customize Pydio Cells to match the color of your other services.
 You can even add custom buttons to add more functionality as well as custom CSS for advanced styling purpose.

-### Enable the vanitizer
+### Enable the Branding Tool

-To enable the vanitizer branding tool, you must first have the advanced parameters enabled (see screenshot below)
+To enable the  Brand Theme tool, you must first have the advanced parameters enabled (see screenshot below)

 [:image:enable_advanced_parameters.png]